Expert Witness Service

 LAW ENFORCEMENT POLICY AND PROCEDURE:

 Use of Force; Law Enforcement Policies and Procedures; Juvenile Detention Center Policy, Jail Policies and Procedures.
 Informant Handing Procedures.
 Restraint Chair Procedures.
 Prisoner Transportation Procedures.
+Interstate Transportation of Dangerous Criminals Act of 2000 or Jeanna's Act, Physical Security, Hotel loss prevention, Security Policy and Procedures compliance.

 LAW ENFORCEMENT INVESTIGATION: